 vary in intensity based on the size and location of the injury.

-and other materials enter the middle ear through this opening and can cause an infection.
+materials enter the middle ear through this opening and can cause an infection.
+Fortunately,

 Many people don't know that cleaning their ears with cotton swabs is a major cause

 of eardrum injuries.
 That's because poking around in the ear canal too harshly can